 O. Horvath is a Providence-based library worker and cold attic witch.
 They make comics, prints, paper toys, freaky little dolls, loud sounds, and drawings of girls with complicated hair (among other things).
 In 2011 they received the Xeric Award for Comic Self Publishing for their comic “Tiny Bangs.”

 Read The Comic

-You can take this file to your local print shop.
+If you would like to make more print copies of Hot Pursuit to share, you can take this file to your local print shop.
+The pages are laid out so that they read correctly when printed out and folded (the version to read on a screen is available at the top of this page).
 Distribute print copies freely, but please don’t alter it, and please keep the attribution information.

 Contact us to inquire about a print copy of the book.